Zero tolerance for failure under package of tough NHS reforms

 Establishing a better system that encourages NHS managers to focus on delivering the best care as efficiently as possible, and leads to quicker changes at struggling trusts, would be good news for everyone.

 NHS senior managers who fail to make progress will also be ineligible for pay increases.
-There will be financial implications for Very Senior Managers (VSMs) such as Chief Executives if they are failing to improve their trust’s performance, or letting patients down with poor levels of care.
+There will be financial implications for very senior managers (VSMs) such as chief executives if they are failing to improve their trust’s performance, or letting patients down with poor levels of care.

 A new pay framework for VSMs will be published before April 2025.
 Senior leaders who are successfully improving performance will be rewarded, to ensure the NHS continues to develop and attract the best talent to the top positions.

-The changes are made in response to Lord Darzi’s investigation into the NHS, which found that: “The only criteria by which trust chief executive pay is set is the turnover of the organisation.
+The only criteria by which trust chief executive pay is set is the turnover of the organisation.
 Neither the timeliness of access nor the quality of care are routinely factored into pay.
-This encourages organisations to grow their revenue rather than to improve operational performance.”
+This encourages organisations to grow their revenue rather than to improve operational performance.

 The cost to the health service of hiring temporary workers sits at a staggering £3 billion a year.
-Under joint plans to be put forward for consultation in the coming weeks, NHS trusts could be banned from using agencies to hire temporary entry level workers in band 2 and 3, such as healthcare assistants and domestic support workers.
+Under joint plans to be put forward for consultation in the coming weeks, NHS trusts could be banned from using agencies to hire temporary entry level workers in bands 2 and 3, such as healthcare assistants and domestic support workers.
 The consultation will also include a proposal to stop NHS staff resigning and then immediately offering their services back to the health service through a recruitment agency.

-Rachel Power, Chief Executive, Patients Association:
+Rachel Power, Chief Executive, Patients Association, said:

 We welcome today’s commitment to improving NHS performance and accountability.
 These reforms signal an important drive for positive change in our health system.
 The focus on tackling poor performance and rewarding excellence sends a clear message about raising standards across the NHS.

-At the same time, we know from the experience of patients, that real transformation comes through genuine partnership with patients.
+At the same time, we know from the experience of patients that real transformation comes through genuine partnership with patients.
 We look forward to working with NHS England to ensure patient voices help shape how any league tables are developed and how success is measured.

 The proposed support teams for struggling trusts could be particularly effective if they include patient representatives and focus on building a culture of patient partnership.
 This is an opportunity to combine better management with deeper patient involvement - creating an NHS that is both more efficient and more responsive to people’s needs.